KristianOellegaard/django-hvad/docs/public/models.rst

     This method is useful to get a value in methods such as :meth:`~django.db.models.Model.__unicode__`.

-    .. note:: This method may perform database queries.
+    .. note:: This method may perform a database query.

 Example usage::